asim-shrestha/Sudoku-World/Documentation.md

     - Given: that the user has a stable internet connection and has played a multiplayer math before
     - When: the user is in the host game screen
     - Then: the user can invite players they have previously played to another match<br/><br/>
-    - Given: that the user is in the multiplayer menu
+    - Given: that the user has a stable internet connection and is in the multiplayer menu
     - When: the user presses the leaderboards button
-    - Then: the user can invite players they have previously played to another match<br/><br/>
+    - Then: the user is able to see statistics such as players with the most wins and games played<br/><br/>

 - User story: As a language learner, I would like to create my own word sets to challenge myself with.